Cyclone Eloise

 Tropical Cyclone Eloise was the strongest tropical cyclone to impact the country of Mozambique since Cyclone Kenneth in 2019 and the second of three consecutive tropical cyclones to impact Mozambique in the 2020–21 South-West Indian Ocean cyclone season.
 The seventh tropical depression, fifth named storm and the second tropical cyclone of the season, Eloise's origins can be traced to a disturbance over the central portion of the South-West Indian Ocean basin which developed into a tropical depression on 16 January, and strengthened into a tropical storm on 17 January, though the storm had limited strength and organization.

-On the next day, the storm entered a more favorable environment, and it soon intensified to a severe tropical storm on 18 January.
+The next day, the storm entered a more favorable environment, and it soon intensified to a severe tropical storm on 18 January.
 Late on 19 January, Eloise made landfall in northern Madagascar as a moderate tropical storm, bringing with it heavy rainfall and flooding.
 The storm traversed Madagascar and entered the Mozambique Channel in the early hours of 21 January.
 After moving southwestward across the Mozambique Channel for an additional 2 days, Eloise strengthened into a Category 1-equivalent cyclone, due to low wind shear and high sea surface temperatures.
-Early on 23 January, Eloise peaked as a Category 2-equivalent tropical cyclone on the Saffir–Simpson scale as the center of the storm began to move ashore on Mozambique.
+Early on 23 January, Eloise peaked as a Category 2-equivalent tropical cyclone on the Saffir–Simpson scale as the center of the storm began to move ashore in Mozambique.
 Shortly afterward, Eloise made landfall just north of Beira, Mozambique, before rapidly weakening.
 Subsequently, Eloise weakened into a remnant low over land on 25 January, dissipating soon afterward.